 This will also give rise to micro data centers at the edge of the networks.

-PwC, in one of their analysis, identified the following as drivers for adoption of edge data centers.
+PwC, in one of their analysis, identified the following as drivers for the adoption of edge data centers.

 Image Source: PwC